dfinnis/Corewar/README.md

 ## Virtual Machine

-Champions are loaded into the virtual arena.
+Champions are loaded into the circular virtual memory battle arena.
 The game ends when *cycle_to_die* reaches 0, or when all processes are dead.
 The last to have been reported alive wins.

 Some strategies:
 * Aim to execute *live* last.